taiefahmed/python-practice-/README.md

-# python-practice-
+# python practice
-some practices in my python class....
+some practices in my python class